 Cultural Industries Training Fund

-We are opening an April 15 intake to apply for funding through the Cultural Industries Training Fund (CITF).
+We held an April 15 intake of the Cultural Industries Training Fund (CITF).

 The CITF supports training for jobs that enable artists’ work to reach the public.

 Due to COVID-19 guidelines established by Yukon's Chief Medical Officer of Health, training opportunities should be done by distance or online.
-Preference will be given to training that allows people to adapt to the current situation and present digitally.
+Preference was given to training that allowed people to adapt to the current situation and present digitally.

-There will be a one-time special intake on April 20, 2020.
-Submit your applications by 4:30 p.m. on that day.
+There was a one-time special intake on April 20, 2020 for that amount.

-The special intake criteria will suspend the current threshold and allow applicants to apply for 100% of eligible project expenses.
+The special intake criteria suspended the usual threshold and allowed applicants to apply for 100% of eligible project expenses.
 The regular June, September and December intakes for Arts Fund have not changed.

 On Yukon Time – special funding

-Tourism and Culture is providing special funding for arts-related initiatives in light of COVID-19 impacts.
+Tourism and Culture provided special funding for arts-related initiatives in light of COVID-19 impacts.

-We're adapting our On Yukon Time program to support artists and organizations in this time of lost revenue and uncertainty.
-This is a one-time change for the 2020–21 fiscal year.
+We adapted our On Yukon Time program to support artists and organizations in this time of lost revenue and uncertainty.
+This was a one-time change for the 2020–21 fiscal year.

-The intake for this funding is April 15.
+The intake for this funding was April 15.

 Advanced Artist Award

-This additional funding will allow more artists to use the downturn associated with COVID-19 to enhance their artistic professional development.
+This additional funding allowed more artists to use the downturn associated with COVID-19 to enhance their artistic professional development.

 Information for recipients